Nevada Nursing Schools and Programs

 702-990-4433

 Roseman University of Health Sciences is a Private not-for-profit institution with a campus in Henderson, Nevada.
 The institution is approved to offer nursing programs by the Nevada Board of Nursing.
 The Henderson, Nevada campus for Roseman University of Health Sciences is located in a City setting.
-Total enrollment for all degrees including nursing programs is 1,479.
+Total enrollment for all degrees including nursing programs is 1,398.
+In-state tuition and fees were $44,900 for the most recent reporting period.

 Touro University Nevada